 - Capstone Courses and Projects/Senior Experience

-All Corban students take core courses in communication, humanities, social science, math, and natural science that set a foundation for success.
+All Corban students take core courses in communication, humanities, social science, math, and natural science that altogether set a foundation for success.
 Students are challenged to think critically about the development of their worldview and to appreciate the interconnectedness of the academic disciplines.
 Bible and theology classes are also built into every major, equipping students to live authentically and boldly for Christ.

 A Corban education equips students to make a difference in the world.
 Classes incorporate projects that require collaboration, teamwork, time management, and presentation skills that students will need in their careers.
 The biblical worldview integrated into every class gives them the foundation to make wise and ethical decisions in life and emerge as leaders in their careers and communities.

 Original student research is highly valued at Corban, even at the undergraduate level.
 By participating in relevant research, Corban undergraduates get to be part of breakthroughs in science and gain a significant advantage in preparing for medical school or grad school.
-Health science majors might conduct live animal research in the mouse lab or natural product synthesis in the chemistry lab, while exercise science students focus on fitness research.
+Biomedical science majors might conduct live animal research in the mouse lab or natural product synthesis in the chemistry lab, while kinesiology students focus on fitness research.
 They work closely with expert faculty and present their findings at Corban’s Annual Science Symposium.
 Some students have even had their research published.